CursorCult/DesignToTest/README.md

 - Writing tests currently requires large fixtures, mocks, or environment setup.
 - You want failing tests to point directly to the responsible unit.
-- You’re willing to expose more surface area to enable high‑signal tests.
+- You're willing to expose more surface area to enable high-signal tests.

 **What it enforces**

 - Core logic is reachable through small, explicit, deterministic interfaces.
 - Avoid monolithic units that require heavy setup/teardown to test.
-- Promote internal “engine/kernel” operations to public or protected when it materially improves testability.
+- Promote internal "engine/kernel" operations to public or protected when it materially improves testability.

 **Credits**